ibm-cloud-docs/solution-tutorials/computer-vision-visual-insights-schematics.hidden.md

 # Computer vision with {{site.data.keyword.visualinsightsshort}} and {{site.data.keyword.bpshort}}
 {: #computer-vision-visual-insights-schematics}

-This tutorial walks you through provisioning a dedicated backend virtual server instance (VSI) of {{site.data.keyword.visualinsightsfull}} in {{site.data.keyword.vpc_full}}(VPC) through {{site.data.keyword.bplong}}.
+This tutorial walks you through provisioning a dedicated backend virtual server instance (VSI) of {{site.data.keyword.IBM_notm}} Visual Insights in {{site.data.keyword.vpc_full}}(VPC) through {{site.data.keyword.bplong}}.
 Once provisioned, you will upload an image data set, train, deploy, and test an optimized deep learning (image classification) model through a GPU on the VSI.
 You will also deploy a front-end web application through {{site.data.keyword.bplong_notm}} to a new VSI on the same {{site.data.keyword.vpc_short}}.
 Once deployed, you will upload an image for classification by communicating with the backend deployed model exposed an an API.
 {:shortdesc}

 Videos and images have become one of the most interesting data sets for artificial intelligence.
 In particular, deep learning is being used to create models for computer vision, and you can train these models to let your applications recognize what an image (or video) represents.

-{{site.data.keyword.visualinsightsfull}} is a new generation video and image analysis platform that offers built-in deep learning models that learn to analyze images and video streams for classification and object detection. {{site.data.keyword.visualinsightsshort}} includes tools and interfaces that allow anyone with limited skills in deep learning technologies to get up and running quickly and easily.
+{{site.data.keyword.IBM_notm}} Visual Insights is a new generation video and image analysis platform that offers built-in deep learning models that learn to analyze images and video streams for classification and object detection. {{site.data.keyword.visualinsightsshort}} includes tools and interfaces that allow anyone with limited skills in deep learning technologies to get up and running quickly and easily.
 And because {{site.data.keyword.visualinsightsshort}} is built on open source frameworks for modeling and managing containers it delivers a highly available platform that includes application life-cycle support, centralized management and monitoring, and support from IBM.

 In this tutorial, [Ajayi, Gbeminiyi (2018), "Multi-class Weather Dataset for Image Classification", Mendeley Data, v1](http://dx.doi.org/10.17632/4drtyfjtfy.1) is used for training and testing the image classification model.